mnaR99/AdventOfCode2020/README.md

-# Advent Of Code 2020
+# :christmas_tree: Advent Of Code 2020 :gift:

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.